Hardin County Airport

 Hardin County Airport (FAA LID: I95) is a public airport located three miles southwest of Kenton, Ohio, United States.
 It is owned and operated by the Hardin County Airport Authority.

 Facilities and aircraft

 Hardin County Airport covers an area of 110 acre which contains one runway designated 04/22 with a 4,797 × 75 ft asphalt pavement.

-For the 12-month period ending September 27, 2013, the airport had 6,562 aircraft operations: 90.4% general aviation and 9.6% air taxi.
+For the 12-month period ending June 22, 2022, the airport had 7,342 aircraft operations, average 20 per day: 91% general aviation, 9% air taxi, and <1% military.

+The airport has a fixed-base operator that sells fuel and offers basic amenities.

+In 2021, the airport received a federal grant from the bipartisan infrastructure act to upgrade its facilities.